wearechilli/craft-starter/README.md

 Make sure to check the `templates/examples.twig` file for frontend things that are included in the boilerplate such as: SVG's, image transforms, modals, menu overlays, form elements, etc.

+## ☁️ Google Cloud Storage

+When creating a new project, start by changing the filesystem to Google Cloud Storage.
+You need:
++ Key file (json file)
++ ProjectID (you find this in de Google console or key file)

 ## 💰 Commerce
+NOTE: THE PLUGIN ARCHITECT IS CURRENTLY NOT AVAILABLE FOR CRAFT 4 SO DOWNGRADE IS NEEDED (OR STARTING FROM SCRATCH).
+GOOD NEWS IS THAT THEYRE WORKING ON IT (https://github.com/Pennebaker/craft-architect/issues/63).

 Install commerce plugin (make sure to upgrade to **pro** version) and import `./commerce.json` with architect plugin.
 Most of pre built commerce templates are in `templates/_commerce`.